-The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, long-term debt and derivative liabilities.
-The fair value of cash, receivables and accounts payable and accrued liabilities approximates their carrying values due to their short term to maturity.
+The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities, long-term debt and derivative liabilities.
+The fair value of cash and cash equivalents, receivables and accounts payable and accrued liabilities approximates their carrying values due to their short term to maturity.
 The derivative liabilities are measured using level 3 inputs (Note 10).